 - When someone recalled the total and complete love of a dear friend, it inspired me to want to gift people with the same.

 - When someone shared sorrow about knowing only the name and year of birth of their grandmother, I vowed to not let my dad’s stories go unrecorded.

-I am a softer, bolder, more loving and present person because of this work and through journeying in community with the precious people who participated in this round of Legacy, Love Letters + Heart Wills.
+I am a softer, bolder, more loving and present person because of this work and through journeying in community with the precious people who participated.
+Thank you.

 What about you?